S0fien/Can-I-Go/README.md

 - One endpoint to check which public spaces can access a given user
 - Security and token (as you wish for the level of security)
 - Implements status codes (at least 200, 201, 400, 401, 403, 404, 500)
+- (BONUS) Add units tests with Jest and Enzyme

 ## Entities :